DOT number vs MC number vs MX number

 How long does each take to issue?

-USDOT is issued within hours of the URS application.
-MC takes 21 days for the FMCSA vetting window plus BOC-3 + BMC-91 filing time.
-MX is similar to MC but with FMCSA Mexico Office processing — typically 30+ days due to additional cross-border verification requirements.
+USDOT is issued within hours of the registration application.
+MC takes an estimated 20-25 business days of FMCSA processing plus BOC-3 + BMC-91 filing time.
+MX is similar to MC but with FMCSA Mexico Office processing - typically longer due to additional cross-border verification requirements.

 Related comparisons